JSmith1826/stock-analysis/readme.md

 # VBA of Wall Street Challenge

 ## Purose
-'The purpose and background are well defined (2 pt).

-The purpose of this challenge was to refactor code we wrote during the asynchronous section to do the same calculations and formating as the original but in a more efficent, quicker way.
-The code we wrote was to analyse stocks for our friend Steve, a new finacial planner putting together an investment strategy for his parents.
+TThe purpose of this challenge was to refactor code we wrote during the asynchronous section to do the same calculations and formating as the original but in a more efficent, quicker way.
+The code we wrote was to analyse stocks for our friend Steve, a new financial planner putting together an investment strategy for his parents.
 The data set he asked up to look at contains information on prices and trading volumes for twelve stocks in the green energy sector for the years 2017 and 2018.
-Steve says a summary of the starting prices and ending prices along with the trading volume for each year will help him make a recomendation to his parents.
+Steve says a summary of the starting prices and ending prices along with the trading volume for each year will help him make a recommendation to his parents.

 ## Results
 ### Stock Analysis